Skip to content

 Contact our Research and Evaluation Team: PH.Evaluation@hertfordshire.gov.uk

-Slides and recordings from events in the Festival of Evidence May 2023:
+Slides and recordings from previous Festivals of Evidence

 Evaluation in practice